jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 #### Data integrity in the relational model

+Per Ullman (2006), many different relational schemas could be used to model any given reality; the best designs will avoid (1) redundancy, (2) update anomalies, and (3) deletion anomalies.

 Domain integrity: column values should fall within a given domain, enforced by column data type Entity integrity: enforced by primary key
 Referential integrity: enforced by keys (PK-FK pair)